finnbar/isomer/README.md

 disclaimer
 =

-the block graphics come from an unknown google images source the stairs and obstacle graphics are the block graphic, but modified the player graphics are from the Open Bundle and are by Kenney
+* the block graphics come from an unknown google images source
+* the stairs and obstacle graphics are the block graphic, but modified
+* the player graphics are from the Open Bundle and are by Kenney

 doge version:

-much graphics
+much graphics.
-such not ownership
+such not ownership.
 wow.